ivonzhang/quick-mono/README.md

 turbo run build
 ```

-This will build only the projects that have changed since the last build, speeding up the build process significantly.
+This will build only the projects that have changed since the last build, significantly speeding up the build process.

 ## License

-This project is licensed under the MIT License.
+This project uses the MIT License.